Smart moves at the beginning of tax season can help get your financial house in order.

 Although most 1099s are mailed by the end of January, there is generally no deadline for issuing them and some may be delayed or later revised.
 Your account can help your decide if you need to file an extension due to a delayed or revised 1099.

-If lowering your taxes is a priority, start a conversation with your financial and tax advisors about ways to save money come April 15.
+If lowering your taxes is a priority, start a conversation with your financial and tax advisors about ways to save money come filing time.
 Consider these perennial options:

 For all taxpayers, it’s important to take a look at what tax strategies could benefit your specific situation without losing sight of your overall financial goals.
 Reviewing your investments in light of your goals, the tax environment, and the economic landscape can help you see where adjustments need to be made to position yourself for the upcoming year and beyond.